Is weed legal in New York?

-The DOH’s Medical Marijuana Program (MMP) regulates medical cannabis registry, certification, purchase, and dispensing for patients and caregivers.
-The MMP also manages the certification and registry, and regulation of practitioners and dispensing facilities.
+The Medical Marijuana Program (MMP), under the auspices of the Department of Health, oversees the medical cannabis registry as well as certification, purchasing, and dispensing for patients and caregivers.
+The MMP also manages the certification, registry, and regulation of practitioners and dispensing facilities.

-Registered patients may hold up to a 30-day supply of an approved medical cannabis product at any time.
-Patients and designated caregivers must always have their medical marijuana registry ID card on hand when in possession of medical cannabis.
-Home cultivation remains illegal.
+Registered patients may hold up to a 60-day supply of an approved medical cannabis product at any time.
+Patients and designated caregivers must have their medical marijuana registry ID card on hand at all times when possessing medical cannabis.

 Medical Marijuana Registry Program